lauragift21/giftegwuenu.dev/content/posts/deployment-with-cloudflare-pages.md

 ![Build in progress](/images/uploads/screenshot-2021-03-18-at-09.59.08.png)

 After the build completes and is successful you get a deploy URL where you can see the version of the app that was deployed.
-This was absolutely fast and this screenshot isn't the first build I made but the first build took around 7 secs to deploy and I'm very impressed with that.
+This was fast and this screenshot isn't the first build I made but the first build took around 7 secs to deploy and I'm very impressed with that.

 #### What else can you do?